Banff Jasper Collection

 Yes!
 We encourage all guests to bring their cameras, phones and video recording devices so you can record your memories at the Columbia Icefield Adventure and Skywalk.
 We would also love for you to share them on Facebook, Twitter and Instagram with #ColumbiaIcefield & #PursuitLife @pursuitbanffjaspercollection

-The shuttle buses for Columbia Icefield Adventure and Columbia Icefield Skywalk depart from the Columbia Icefield Glacier Discovery Centre.
-The queue hallway will be divided — one side for the Columbia Icefield Adventure guests and one side for the Skywalk guests.
+The shuttle buses for the Columbia Icefield Adventure, Columbia Icefield Skywalk and Ice Odyssey all depart from the Columbia Icefield Glacier Discovery Centre.
 Those who have purchased the Columbia Icefield Adventure will depart for the Skywalk directly from the transfer bays when arriving back from the Glacier.

-No, pets are unfortunately not allowed on the Columbia Icefield Adventure or Skywalk.
+No, pets are unfortunately not allowed on the Columbia Icefield Adventure, Skywalk or Ice Odyssey.
 The buses that transport guests are enclosed and we need to consider guests with allergies.
 While we trust that our guests are responsible pet owners with wonderful, friendly pets, we would like to avoid the risk of a panicked animal endangering itself or other guests.

 For the safety of your pets and our visitors, we ask that you leave your pets at home.